open-telemetry/oteps/text/0240-Sampling_Configuration.md

 ### Rule based sampling

-For rule-based sampling (e.g. decision depends on Span attributes), we need a RuleBasedSampler, which will take a list of Rules as an argument, an optional Span Kind and a fallback Sampler.
+For rule-based sampling (e.g. decision depends on Span attributes), we need a RuleBasedSampler, which will take a list of Rules as an argument, and an optional Span Kind.
 Each rule will consist of a Predicate and a Sampler.
 For a sampling decision, if the Span kind matches the optionally specified kind, the list will be worked through in the declared order.
 If a Predicate holds, the corresponding Sampler will be called to make the final sampling decision.
-If the Span Kind does not match the final decision is not to sample.
-If the Span Kind matches, but none of the Predicates evaluates to True, the fallback sampler makes the final decision.
+If the Span Kind does not match, or none of the Predicates evaluates to True, the final decision is not to sample.

 Note: The `opentelemetry-java-contrib` repository contains [RuleBasedRoutingSampler](https://github.com/open-telemetry/opentelemetry-java-contrib/blob/main/samplers/src/main/java/io/opentelemetry/contrib/sampler/RuleBasedRoutingSampler.java), with similar functionality.